-Health Communication: Theory & Practice Prerequisites: PBRL 3014 or COMM 4500 or
+Health Communication: Theory & Practice 0.5 unit Prerequisites: PBRL 3014 or COMM 4500 or permission of the instructor

 An examination of health communication theory and practice at the level of public communication.
 Topics include an examination of health in Canadian society, health communication models, health communication campaign planning, evaluation of outcomes of social marketing and other approaches to behaviour change, and relevant ethical considerations.